cmroberts/python-mysql-replication/README.md

 <a href="https://pypi.python.org/pypi/mysql-replication"><img src="http://img.shields.io/pypi/dm/mysql-replication.svg"></a>

 <img src ="https://github.com/julien-duponchelle/python-mysql-replication/blob/main/logo.svg">

+This fork supports MySQL 8.4.6+ and is not compatible with earlier versions of MySQL due to changes in the `SHOW MASTER STATUS` and `RESET MASTER` commands.
+This fork fixes https://github.com/julien-duponchelle/python-mysql-replication/issues/627 by updating these commands to be compatible with MySQL 8.4.

 Pure Python Implementation of MySQL replication protocol build on top of PyMYSQL.
 This allows you to receive event like insert, update, delete with their datas and raw SQL queries.

 # Use cases